Jet1oeil/qt-test-service/README.md

 make install
 ```

+### Compilation

-Modify the toolchain-platform-unix-linux64-qt5.cmake to set the Qt's path
+Modify the toolchain-platform-unix-linux64-qt5.cmake to set the Qt's path.

-Compile project:
+Compile the project with the toolchain file:

 ```
 cmake -G "Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=./toolchain-platform-unix-linux64-qt5.cmake .
 make
 ```
+## Running

 Run project in service mode for a short time :